 3. The Supply-Side Dynamics of Inequality in the Labor Market

 A third component of Professor Pedulla’s research agenda focuses on the ways that supply-side dynamics are implicated in the perpetuation of labor market inequality.
 Published, collaborative work in this area explores the consequences of racial disadvantage in the U.S. labor market for the job search behavior of African American workers as well as the pathways and mechanisms through which social networks are implicated in perpetuating racial disparities in employment outcomes.
-On-going work in this area examines the complex and gendered processes by which workers sort into higher- and lower-compensating firms.
+On-going work in this area examines the complex processes by which workers sort into higher- and lower-compensating firms.
 This component of his research agenda sheds new light on the supply-side mechanisms driving race and gender labor market stratification by emphasizing the social and structural constraints that influence individuals’ job search behavior.